miquelindia90/MachineTranslationAPI/README.md

    git lfs pull
    ```

-   This will download the pre-trained models in its correct format in the `models/` directory.
+   This will download the pre-trained models in their correct format in the `models/` directory.

 1. Make sure you have [Docker](https://www.docker.com/) installed on your system.